 Dealing with Violence in the Workplace: Range of Violence

-Threats may be aimed against a coworker, the employer, or the work site.
+Threats may be aimed at a coworker, the employer, or the work site.
 Threats may be made in person.
 Or they may occur through letters or phone calls.

-In extreme cases, an employee may consider workplace words or deeds “unjust.”
+In extreme cases, an employee may feel they were treated unfairly by the company or by a certain person there.
 The employee may plan ways to get back at their target.
 This may take the form of armed violence or arson.
-If the plan is acted on, harm may come to coworkers and visitors.
+If the plan is acted on, coworkers and company visitors may be hurt.

 Violent acts rarely occur without some warning.
 An employee may act anxious, defensive, or aggressive.
 He or she may make threats.
-Or, he or she may overreact to a change in work policy.
-These employees often suffer feelings of isolation or depression.
+Or he or she may overreact to a change in work policy.
+These employees often feel isolated or depressed.
 A history of family violence or substance abuse is also common.
 He or she may take a strong interest in weapons.